magicus/magicus.github.io/_posts/2010-11-16-airvideo-on-ubuntu-1010-maverick.md

   - linux
   - ubuntu
 ---
-I&#8217;ve recently gotten myself an iPad.
+I've recently gotten myself an iPad.
 Of course you want to watch videos on an iPad, right?
 Of couse you want them optimized for the iPad hardware, right?
-Of course you don&#8217;t want to do that ahead of time and transfer to the iPad, but on-the-fly directly from your media library, right?
+Of course you don't want to do that ahead of time and transfer to the iPad, but on-the-fly directly from your media library, right?

-There&#8217;s an app for that!
-(Surprise&#8230;) Probably several.
+There's an app for that!
+(Surprise...)
+Probably several.
 But the one that rocks is [Air Video](http://www.inmethod.com/air-video/index.html "AirVideo").

 Air Video needs a special server, and it need quite competent hardware to do on-the-fly conversion.
-But the server is only distributed for Windows and Mac OS X (once again: surprise&#8230;).
+But the server is only distributed for Windows and Mac OS X (once again: surprise...).
 Fortunately, it is quite easy to get it running under Linux.
 This is what I did.

 <!--more-->